whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170420-jonathan-kidd-m2.markdown

 > [What Makes Good Rails Routes?](https://medium.com/@jklafdjklveo/what-makes-good-rails-routes-bd882eefb6e4)

 #### Tutorials: Blogger & Mix Master
 > Blogger and Mix Master were great introductions to Rails.
-I found both projects enjoyable, and though they felt a bit overwhelming at first (especially with so many words to parse and follow), in retrospect they provided a great foundation for later, more independent work.
+I found both projects enjoyable, and though they felt a bit overwhelming at first (especially with so many new words to read and parse and follow), in retrospect they provided a great foundation for later, more independent work.
 Mix Master was also helpful getting me started down the path to using Heroku to host applications.

 #### Projects: Job Tracker & Rails Mini Project
 > Job Tracker and the Rails Mini Project were where my learning began to solidify.
 They were another chance to practice the basics (at first), and then led me to be more challenged with things like custom routes - which helped firm up the idea of how the MVC model works.
 Consuming the Giphy API was a fun challenge in my Mini Project, and I look forward to learning more.